Limited Offer | Free Shipping | 60-Day Returns

 Here are a few tips on creating a conducive sleeping environment during the day:

 • Invest in a Good Quality Sleep Mask: If curtains aren’t enough, a sleep mask can provide additional darkness, signaling your brain that it’s time to rest.
 You can also try a Smart Sleep Mask, like the one from Bía, with neurofeedback and neural sounds to get you to sleep faster and more soundly.
+Check the benefits of using sleep masks.

 • Minimize Noise: Use earplugs or a white noise machine to drown out daytime sounds that could interrupt your sleep.